And what parents and teachers can do to help children in the classroom

 Meanwhile, undersensitive kids want to seek out more sensory stimulation.
 They may:

 You can see that these behaviors could be confused with the grade-schoolers who are undersensitive may display “negative behaviors” including what looks like hyperactivity, when in fact they’re seeking input.
-And in fact many of the behaviors of kids with sensory problems overlap with symptoms of ADHD, from trouble sitting still or concentrating to melting down when they are expected to make a transition from one activity (especially one they are enjoying) to another.
+And many of the behaviors of kids with sensory problems overlap with symptoms of ADHD, from trouble sitting still or concentrating to melting down when they are expected to make a transition from one activity (especially one they are enjoying) to another.

-This is one reason it’s important that kids not be diagnosed with ADHD after a cursory visit to the pediatrician’s office, without careful use of interviews and rating scales to get a detailed picture of his behavior.
+This is one reason it’s important that kids not be diagnosed with ADHD after a cursory visit to the pediatrician’s office, without careful use of interviews and rating scales to get a detailed picture of their behavior.
 Some kids with ADHD also have sensory issues.

 A 2009 study found that 1 in every 6 children has sensory issues that make it hard to learn and function in school.
-While sensory processing issues are often seen in autistic children, they can also be found in those with ADHD, OCD and other developmental delays — or with no other diagnosis at all.
+While sensory processing issues are often seen in autistic children, they can also be found in those with ADHD, OCD, and other developmental delays — or with no other diagnosis at all.

 There is no medication to treat sensory processing issues, but there are therapies, as well as practical changes you can make at school and home to help your child feel and do better.